danielharrell/does_music_move/does_music_move.md

-for we then move from note to note as if under the influence of a gravitational pull, requiring effort to overcome, in a deepened sense of having faced the note being moved to, and successfully reaching that note as a goal.
+for we then move from note to note as if under the influence of a gravitational pull, requiring effort to overcome, in a deepened sense of having faced the note being moved to, and reaching that note as a goal.

 Or again, to revert to the geometric image of this